ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * Definition of the "token series" moved to the "Terminology" section.

 * Clarifications and fixes on using parameters in messages.

+* Amendeded two of the requirements on profiles of the framework.

 * Security considerations inherited from other documents.